micmejia/bible-dump/AMPC/Luke/Luke 11.md

-If you then, evil as you are, know how to give good gifts [gifts [^i]that are to their advantage] to your children, how much more will your heavenly Father give the Holy Spirit to those who ask _and_ [^j]continue to ask Him!
+If you then, evil as you are, know how to give good gifts [gifts that are to their advantage] to your children, how much more will your heavenly Father give the Holy Spirit to those who ask _and_ continue to ask Him!